Closed

 To be eligible for the Multi-Unit Residential Building Retrofit Program program, you must:

-Multi-unit residential buildings only.
+Purpose-built multi-unit buildings only.

-Online application required.
+Online application through CEM Hub.

 What expenses are eligible under Multi-Unit Residential Building Retrofit Program?